-- The drummer must weigh 160 pounds or less.
+- The drummer must weigh no more than 160 pounds.
 For safety reasons, there is a weight limit for drummers.
 Your drummer receives instruction in practice to keep the beat of the stroke.
 It is also ideal for this person to yell loudly and have rhythm.
 Drummer can only use provided drumsticks and their voices to direct team members.

 Each team receives

-- Use of Dragon Boats and equipment (includes life jackets/PFD, paddles, and drum)
+- Use of dragon boats, life jackets/PFD, paddles, and drum

 - Life jacket/PFD (team members may use their own Coast Guard approved PFD)

-- One 90-minute on-water scheduled practice prior to race day (contact office to schedule your practice)
+- One 60-minute on-water scheduled practice prior to race day (contact office to schedule your practice)

-- Sponsoring company/team name posted on the www.habitatdragonboat.com and other materials.
+- Sponsoring company/team name posted on the www.habitatdragonboat.com and other materials and media.